|Date Modified||April 25, 2022|

 Serilog is the reference example of a Structured Logging system - one that doesn’t just create messages, it easily captures key attributes and data about the context the message happened in.
 While this is possible with MEL via Logging Scopes (and desirable!), Serilog does it automatically as a natural outcome of composing log messages from format strings, a neat trick!

 - If you’re writing in .NET Framework and can’t use .NET Standard.
+While MEL is a .NET Core exclusive technology, Serilog has packages for both branches of .NET.

 - If you need to use an intricate feature of Serilog that MEL doesn’t support, go ahead and write that part directly to Serilog (but consider writing the rest to MEL).